 For this year’s event – happening September 27 and 28 – organizers are taking the best of the first Homecoming to make the 2019 gathering even more extraordinary.

 “This campus is special.
-It’s a community-minded and entrepreneurial place that empowers students — and we know many of our graduates think of it as home, ” says Deborah Buszard, UBC Deputy Vice-Chancellor and Principal of the Okanagan campus.
+It’s a community-minded and entrepreneurial place that empowers students — and we know many of our graduates think of it as home, ” says UBC Deputy Vice-Chancellor and Principal Deborah Buszard.